Legislation: Milk and Dairy products

 Pathogens: Milk and Dairy products

-Table 2 possible pathogens in products derived from the IMIS Hazards table Pathogens
+Table 2 possible pathogens in dairy products derived from the IMIS Hazards table Pathogens

 GenusPathogenic speciesGRForm, mobilityO₂T (C.)T1 (C.)pH-OpH-RaWIllness